Regularity of the Siciak-Zaharjuta extremal function on compact K\"ahler manifolds: Continuity of the extremal functions

 \begin{remark} The continuity of $V_K$ is a property of the set itself, i.e., it is independent of reference K\"ahler metric $\om$.
 Indeed, assume $\om'$ is another K\"ahler metric and $K$ is regular with respect to $\om$.
 There exists $A>0$ such that $\om' \leq A \om$.
-It follows that $ V_{\om';K}^* \leq A V_{\om;K}^*. $ Similarly this also holds for the H\"older continuity of $V_K$ (see Lemma~\ref{lem:property} below).
+It follows that $ V_{\om';K}^* \leq A V_{\om;K}^*. $ Hence, the continuity of $V_{\om';K}$ follows from Corollary~\ref{cor:semicontinuity}.
+Similarly, the independency holds also for the H\"older continuity of $V_K$ as in Lemma~\ref{lem:property} below, where the H\"older exponent is independent of the reference metric too.
 For this reason if there is no confusion then we only write $V_K$ for the extremal function with respect to a fixed K\"ahler metric. \end{remark}